wangziqi2013/wangziqi2013.github.io/_posts/2020-05-28-scavenger.markdown

 The paper also suggests that these bloom filters can be implemented as individual RAM banks, each with a built-in incrementing logic and a read port.

+The priority queue part of the LLC consists of a min-heap and a victim cache.
+The min-heap maintains frequency information for blocks stored in the victim cache.
+Each entry in the min-heap has an integer field representing the frequency, and a pointer to the victim cache for whom the frequency is maintained.
+The victim cache is organized as a hash table with chaining for conflict resolution.
+These two components work together to reduce the number of cache misses in LLC, as we will see below.